PCS Resources and Support for Military Moves

 After six PCS moves in a single decade, their military wife, C.C., created The Stressless PCS kit, a labeling system to help you keep track of every item.

 Before you run off and buy expensive boxes and padding, why not check Freecycle?
 Someone right around the corner may have just unpacked.
-If paring your possessions down feels overwhelming, you might want to contact Christina Curtis, a Navy wife who owns and operates Permanent Change of Storage, an organization business that specializes in PCS support.

 Policies and rates of reimbursements and allowance for Per Diem and Mileage are available online.
 The government pays for you to ship your household goods authorized at a weight limit based on your rank and family status.
-Don’t forget that moving expenses that aren’t reimbursed, or furnished in kind, are tax deductible.
+Don’t forget that moving expenses that aren’t reimbursed, or furnished in kind, may be tax deductible.

 RELATED: PCS Pay Entitlements